Corey Bailey

 half-track mono (recorded both

-directions) since the two formats
+directions), since the two formats

-share the same track width and
+share almost the same track width

-If the 2 track tape is a half-track mono, one channel will play forward while the
+If the tape is a half-track mono, one

-other channel is playing backwards when played on a two track machine.
+when played on a 2 track machine.

-recording, which shares the same quarter track widths and spacing.
-At least, by
+the same quarter track widths and spacing.
+At least, by viewing the tape with a

-viewing the tape with a magnetic viewer, you can tell which play head format to
+magnetic viewer, you can tell which play head to use for continuing the

-If the quarter track tape shows four bands of magnetism, you will have to play it
+If the quarter track tape shows four bands of magnetism, you will have to play it one

-one direction and then turn it over and check the other direction on a quarter track
+direction and then turn it over and check the other direction on a quarter track tape

 probably got a four channel tape on your hands and will need a four channel tape

 deck to play it.
-A quarter track tape recorded in both directions (most likely
+A quarter track tape recorded in both directions (most likely stereo),

-time with one channel being lower in level if your machine is calibrated correctly.
+one channel being lower in level if your machine is calibrated correctly.

-Lubricating audio tape:
+Lubricating audio tape

-I will lubricate a tape suffering from binder hydrolysis or sticky shed syndrome
+I will lubricate a tape suffering from binder hydrolysis or sticky shed syndrome first

-and product that I use for lubricating polyester base audio tape to be about 90%
+product that I use for lubricating polyester base audio tape to be about 90%

 effective.
 If the oxide appears to be sticky or shedding during the lubricating